-- Prevent water passing through the wall: Even if your wall contains water soluble salts, those salts can’t cause efflorescence unless water gets to them and dissolves them first.
+- Prevent water from passing through the wall: Even if your wall contains water-soluble salts, those salts can’t cause efflorescence unless the water gets to them and dissolves them first.
 You can minimize the amount of water than enters your wall by using copings, flashings, and eaves, and constructing tight mortar joints.
-Also keep lawn sprinklers away from your brick wall.
+Also, keep lawn sprinklers away from your brick wall.

 Brick Efflorescence Removal

 If you’re already dealing with those ugly white crystals building up on your brick walls, the big question is how to get rid of them without doing any harm to the bricks, and hopefully keep them from coming back.

 Sandblasting is one method for removing efflorescence.
 Sandblasting will remove the salt crystals from your wall, but this is a very rough and abrasive method of cleaning that damages your wall’s tight mortar joints, making them more porous, and also blasts away parts of your wall’s surface and makes it more porous.

 Making your wall more porous allows more water in, where it can readily dissolve the salts that are there.
 Repeated sandblasting adds a lot of wear and tear to your wall.